-At 3:30PM (UK time) on Tuesday 20th April join Textile artist Katy Rundle with a lovely 2-3 hours textile workshop.
+Join Textile artist Katy Rundle with a lovely 2-3 hours textile workshop.
 Filmed live from England on 20th April 2021.

 In this workshop Katy will guide you in how to make a stunning fabric collage of an apple with free motion embroidery.